 Under the Florida statute, any offense that causes “physical injury or death” can be considered domestic violence.

-Someone who is convicted of a domestic violence offense involving the intentional infliction of bodily harm to another person must also serve a minimum of five (5) days jail in the county jail unless the defendant's sentence includes a non-suspended period or incarceration in a state correctional facility.
+Someone who is convicted of a domestic violence battery charge involving the intentional infliction of bodily harm to another person must also serve a minimum of five (5) days jail in the county jail unless the defendant's sentence includes a non-suspended period or incarceration in a state correctional facility.

 When there is an accusation of domestic violence, the victim may seek a protective order under Fla.
 Stat.
 Ann. § 741.30 and Fla.
 Stat.
 Ann. § 784.046.
-The judge will receive their Petition for Injunction for Protection, and decide whether, under a preponderance of evidence standard, the person is at risk based on the sworn to statements of the alleged victim, as well as any and all reports and/or documents that might be attached to the Petition for Injunction for Protection.
-If the judge finds in the victim’s favor, he or she will then issue a temporary order protecting the petitioner for a limited amount of time.
-This is an ex parte proceeding, meaning the accused does not have the opportunity to be represented.
+The judge will receive their Petition for Injunction for Protection, and decide whether, under a preponderance of evidence standard, the person is at risk based on sworn to statements provided by the alleged victim as well as any and all documentation that might be attached to a Petition for Injunction for Protection.
+If the judge finds that the allegations within the petition raise to the level required according to Florida Statute to obtain an injunction, he or she will then issue a temporary order protecting the petitioner for a limited amount of time until the issue can be brought to trial.
+This is what is known as an ex parte proceeding, meaning the accused does not have the opportunity to be represented.

-The temporary order lasts 15 days.
-Before the end of the 15 days, the court will schedule a hearing for to determine if a permanent order based on the petition for injunction for protection should be made.
+When a temporary order based on a petition is signed by a judge or magistrate, the order lasts up to 15 days.
+Before the end of the 15 days, Florida Statutes requires that court to schedule a hearing to determine if a permanent order based on the allegations within the petition for injunction for protection should be granted.
 A permanent order could require the accused to move out of their house, set child custody, require the accused to provide financially for the victim, require the accused to stay at least 500 feet from the home of their child, from their business, and even from their own home where the if the petitioner is currently residing there.
-Such orders have broad authority and all too often overly limit the rights of the accused.
+Such orders have broad authority, and all too often overly limit the rights of the accused.

 At this hearing, you can and should be represented by an attorney.
 Given that Injunctions for Protection against Domestic Violence, Dating Violence, Stalking, or Repeat Violence often times are scheduling before after or during the filing of criminal charges, it is important to at the very least, consult with an attorney prior to attending and/or testifying at such a hearing.
 Unfortunately, all too often, respondents have no idea that their testimony will later be used against them in a criminal proceeding.
-At The Law Offices of James B. Coulter, we represent people in protective order hearings when others are seeking injunctions for protection against them.
+At The Law Offices of James B. Coulter, we represent people in who are invovled in injunction for protection hearings in Brevard County Florida on both sides of the fight.

-Over a decade ago and Before Mr. Coulter had taken the Florida bar exam, while he was still in law school, he spent a year volunteering as a Certifed Legal Intern for the Jacksonville Area Legal Aid where he assisted victims for free in obtaining protective orders against individuals who had committed violence against them.
-Since becoming an attorney, Mr. Coulter has represented hundreds of people from the perspective of the Petitioner as well as that of the Respondent at the Injunction for Protection Hearings.
-Whoever the attorney is for which you decide to consult with, please make sure that they have handled issues involving domestic violence in the past.
-Please make sure that they have actually taken these types of cases to trial in the past.
-Inquire as to their experience in the courtroom, their results, and their knowledge on the subject.
-Protection yourself and ensure that that you are properly advised of your rights and remedies under Florida Law if an injunction for protection has been filed against you in Brevard County or any of the other counties in Central Florida.
+Over a decade ago and well before Mr. Coulter had taken the Florida bar exam, while he was still in law school, he spent a year volunteering as a Certified Legal Intern for Jacksonville Area Legal Aid where he assisted victims in obtaining protective orders against individuals who had committed violence against them.
+Since becoming an attorney, Mr. Coulter has represented hundreds of people from the perspective of the Petitioner as well as that of the Respondent at these Injunction for Protection Hearings.
+Whoever the attorney is for which you decide to consult, please make sure that they have handled cases involving domestic violence in the past.
+Make sure that they have actually taken these types of cases to trial in the past.
+Inquire as to their experience in the courtroom, their results, and their knowledge of the subject.
+Protect yourself and ensure that that you are properly advised of your rights and remedies under the applicable Florida Laws if an injunction for protection has been filed against you in Brevard County or any of the other county in the state of Florida.

 In most criminal charges, the victim’s preference about whether the accused is charged is given some degree of deference.
 For instance, if the victim of an assault is an old friend of the accused and a drunken argument became physical, police may not even make an arrest if the victim says he does not wish to pursue charges.